-It’s estimated that 90 percent of people with IPF have GERD.
-GERD is generally considered a risk factor for IPF, but research is ongoing to determine the exact relationship between the two conditions.
+It’s estimated that up to 90 percent of people with IPF have GERD.
+Having GERD is generally considered a risk factor for IPF, but research is ongoing to determine the exact relationship between the two conditions.

-Other investigators suggest that this aspiration may be responsible for the acute episodes that occur in IPF.
-This study also notes that clinical symptoms of reflux are poor predictors of GERD in people with IPF.
-The authors recommend that doctors carefully investigate and treat for GERD in these people.
+Other experts, as seen in a 2016 case study, suggest that this microaspiration may be responsible for acute episodes of IPF.
+This case study also notes that many people with both GERD and IPF do not have the usual GERD symptoms.
+The authors recommend that doctors carefully investigate and treat GERD in people with IPF.

 It can be beneficial to treat GERD in people with GERD symptoms, no matter whether IPF or GERD comes first.
 Individuals who do not have GERD symptoms can decide on a case-by-case basis whether to try GERD treatment.

 An older 2011 study looked at many factors affecting the survival rates of people with IPF.
 One factor was the use of GERD medications, specifically proton pump inhibitors (PPIs) and H2 blockers.
 People who used GERD medication had median survival rates that were about twice as long as those of people who didn’t use medication.